Structure and Features

 Deep content with an array of learning materials and extended support throughout your training process.

-A robust, currently 42 lecture series is at the heart of this platform.
+A robust, currently 86 lecture series is at the heart of this platform.
 Each section provides you with a video walkthrough of the topic discussed, as well as accompanying “quick views” and the slides used in the video presentation itself.
-The material on this site goes beyond theory and stem from many years of price action application in both discretionary and quantitative environments.
+The material on this site goes beyond theory and stem from many years of volume and price action application in both discretionary and algorithmic environments.

 Good trading habits are very difficult to obtain without the market knowledge to back them.
 We therefore place specific emphasis on explaining what most traders simply cannot.
 A linear approach is used to provide such groundwork and bring much-needed structure to your trading routines.
 Our goals for you are as follows: